KarlMeierMattern/Full-Stack/NextJS.md

 In Next.js, you can create API endpoints using **Route Handlers**.

+> [!TIP]
-If you are using **React Server Components** (fetching data on the server), you can skip the API layer, and query your database directly without risking exposing your database secrets to the client.
+> - If you are using **React Server Components** (fetching data on the server), you can skip the API layer, and query your database directly (using SQL) without risking exposing your database secrets to the client.
+> - Creating a database in the same region as your application code (by using Vercel for example) reduces latency between your server and database.
+> - Fetching data on the server with **React Server Components** allows you to keep expensive data fetches and logic on the server, reduces the client-side JavaScript bundle, and prevents your database secrets from being exposed to the client.
+> - Data from the client is sent to the database server and your component queries the database as opposed to querying the client directly.

 ### Using server components
 - Server Components support **promises**, providing a simpler solution for asynchronous tasks like data fetching.
 You can use `async/await` syntax without reaching out for `useEffect`, `useState` or data fetching libraries.